ChemRacer/DDQC_Demo/ddcaspt2.md

 category: DDCASPT2
 ---

-In this tutorial, the potential energy curve of the symmetric angle bend of ozone is shown using DDCASPT2.
+In this tutorial, the potential energy curve of the symmetric angle bend of ozone is shown using data-driven complete active space second-order perturbation theory (DDCASPT2).